Swimming in a Deep Story

-Rachel Cusk’s Kudos is something truly unexpected: a beautiful, calm, artfully composed response to the ugly, misshapen monstrosity we call “Brexit”.
+Rachel Cusk’s Kudos is something truly unexpected: a calm, artfully composed response to the ugly, misshapen monstrosity we call “Brexit”.
 The word itself appears here only once, but there’s no doubt that the British referendum to leave the European Union is the novel’s absent centre.
 The narrative is split into two parts of equal length.
 The first is set in Germany in the weeks leading up to the Brexit vote.
 The second is set in Portugal in the aftermath.
 There’s also some light discussion of the socio-economic forces behind the “leave” campaign, and there’s the occasional remark indicating continental attitudes towards the “leave” victory.
 Yet unlike Ali Smith’s Autumn (2016), hastily rewritten in the weeks following the referendum, Kudos aims for something more than simply capturing the spirit of turbulent times.
 It takes seriously the existential implications of the questions raised by the referendum — whether to remain or leave, to maintain or reject a particular status quo — and personalises the abstract grievances that appear to have brought about the result.

 Kudos is the final part in the trilogy of novels that Cusk began with Outline (2014) and continued in Transit (2016).
 It shares the same narrator, Faye, a writer of literary fiction, middle-aged and recently divorced, who in turn shares many features of Cusk’s own personal history.
 It takes place in the same social setting and sketches scenes of haute bourgeois life in contemporary Europe, always circling back to situations in which well-spoken, well-to-do literary folk discuss things like international travel, home renovations, marital tensions, and tactics for raising responsible children.
 And, except for the split between its two halves, it adopts the same unusual form as Outline and Transit.
 Written in a way that reveals precious little of the narrator herself — concealing all but the most significant features of her past, her identity, her thoughts and feelings — Kudos consists almost entirely of stories told to Faye by the people she meets.
 For whatever reason, though implicitly because Faye has such an unassuming demeanour, these people feel at liberty to open up to her, to unburden themselves of their innermost concerns.